 Overnight Oat FAQ

 Yes!
 Overnight oats are healthy.
 You can load them up with fresh fruit, healthy carbs, and protein to make a super filling, easy breakfast.
 Oats are high in fiber and have a few grams of protein which make them the perfect canvas for a healthy breakfast.

 No, overnight oats are not bad for weight loss.
 As long as they have protein, healthy carbs, and a small amount of fat- overnight oats can be a low calorie breakfast that helps you stay full which makes them great for weight loss!

 Almond Joy Overnight Oats

-- In a mason jar or container add all ingredients and shake well until combined.
+- In a mason jar or overnight oat mugs (we love these!) add all ingredients and stir well until combined.

 - Store in refrigerator for a minimum of 6 hours.